An exact-arithmetic algorithm for spanning tree modulus

 \subsection{Contributions of this work}

-The primary contribution of this work is the construction of an algorithm proving that the spanning tree modulus problem can be solved in polynomial time.
+The primary contribution of this work is the construction of an efficient algorithm for computing spanning tree modulus and the associated edge density, $\eta^*$, in exact arithmetic.
 The remainder of this paper is organized as follows.
 In Section~\ref{sec:vulnerability-to-modulus}, we show that an algorithm capable of finding a critical set can be used recursively to find the optimal edge usage probabilities $\eta^*$.
 In Section~\ref{sec:graph-vulnerability}, we review Cunningham's polynomial-time algorithm for graph vulnerability.
 In Section~\ref{sec:cunningham-mods}, we introduce some modifications to Cunningham's algorithm.
 One of these is necessary in order to compute spanning tree modulus, the other is a practical modification that allows the use of integer arithmetic in implementations of the spanning tree modulus algorithm.
-Finally, in Section~\ref{sec:spt-mod-algorithm}, we detail the final polynomial-time algorithm for spanning tree modulus, provide an analysis of its run-time complexity, and present some computational examples.
+Finally, in Section~\ref{sec:spt-mod-algorithm}, we detail the final algorithm for spanning tree modulus, and present some computational examples.